LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 To edit you're pages I recommend [forestry.io](https://forestry.io/ "https://forestry.io/").
 To get started with foresty.io, click "login" and then "login with github".
 Import your github repository as a jekyll project and you can start adding pages.
 If you want to learn more check out the [documentation](https://forestry.io/docs/welcome/ "https://forestry.io/docs/welcome/").

-To change you're website's theme,
+To change you're website's theme, you can select [these]( "https://pages.github.com/themes/") themes.
+Click on one of the themes, for example cayman.
+If you scroll down, you will probably see a "usage" section.
+You only need to do the first instruction which looks like this in the case of the cayman theme:

+Add the following to your site's `_config.yml`:

+    theme: jekyll-theme-cayman

 ## Note to programmers